-Christ for the Jews: Chapter 3 - Jesus and the Covenant with Israel
+Christ for Jews: Chapter 3 - Jesus and the Covenant with Israel

 The concept of covenant is foundational to understanding God’s relationship with Israel.
 Throughout the Hebrew Scriptures, God makes binding promises to His people, from the covenant with Abraham, through which Israel would be established as a great nation, to the covenant with Moses at Mount Sinai, which gave Israel the Torah, the moral and legal framework by which the people would live.
 Central to the Jewish faith is the belief that these covenants reflect God’s ongoing commitment to Israel and His promises of blessing, protection, and redemption.